ICAR 2026 – 5th International Conference on African Rivers

 About

-This conference follows previous editions held in Hammamet (2015), Dakar (2016), Algiers (2018), and Cotonou (2021), which helped establish an active pan-African scientific community focused on African rivers and hydrological regimes.
-The conference is supported by the UNESCO FRIEND-Water program and the International Association of Hydrological Sciences (IAHS), enhancing the international visibility of African research.
+This conference is organized on the initiative of the International Research Network RHYMA-CES funded by the French Institute of Research for Development (IRD).
+It follows previous editions held in Hammamet (2015), Dakar (2016), Algiers (2018), and Cotonou (2021), which helped establish an active pan-African scientific community focused on African rivers and hydrological regimes.
+The conference is supported by the UNESCO FRIEND-Water program and the International Association of Hydrological Sciences (IAHS), thereby enhancing the international visibility of African research.
+It will be hosted by Mohamed V University in Rabat.

 Join leading researchers, policymakers, and practitioners in advancing our understanding of African river systems